Skip to Content

 How to cut a China cup into 2 halves

-3. Next, if you are going to make a mosaic background for the DIY wall vase, then break up the saucer.
+Step 3: If you make a mosaic background for the DIY wall vase, break up the saucer.
 You can do this either with a hammer or by using tile nippers.

-Tile nippers are a bit more controlled and can be used to snap pieces of broken China from the plate, one bit at a time.
+Tile nippers are a bit more controlled and can snap pieces of broken China from the plate, one bit at a time.

-Top tip: If breaking China with a hammer do it inside a cardboard box to stop the bits flying off everywhere.
+Top tip: If breaking China with a hammer, do it inside a cardboard box to stop the bits from flying off everywhere.
 Also, make sure you wear safety goggles when working with broken China.

 breaking plates with tool

-4. Next, stick a half cup to the picture frame backing board using super glue.
+Step 4: Next, use super glue to stick a half cup to the picture frame backing board.
 Try to centre the broken China teacup in the frame.

 Sticking tea cup to DIY wall vase

-5. Next, create a mosaic background with the broken saucer pieces.
-Glueing the China pieces one by one to the background surrounding the China teacup.
+Step 5: Next, create a mosaic background with the broken saucer pieces.
+Glue the China pieces individually to the background surrounding the China teacup.

-If you don’t have a matching saucer you can leave out this stage, and just have the DIY wall vase with a plain background.
+If you don’t have a matching saucer, you can skip this stage and just have the DIY wall vase with a plain background.

 Mosaic background

-6. Once all the broken China pieces have been stuck down, mix up the grout.
+Step 6: Once all the broken China pieces have been stuck down, mix up the grout.
 Follow the instructions on the packaging.
-Then apply the grout to the mosaic.
+Then, apply the grout to the mosaic.
 Use a cloth to wipe away any excess and leave it to dry.

 Grouting the background